vijaychandra1910/Python_Mini_Project/README.md

 ## File Formats

-You can save your screenshot in various formats such as PNG or JPEG by specifying the file extension in the save path (e.g., `filename.png`).
+You can save your screenshot in various formats such as PNG or JPEG by specifying the file extension in the save path.
+#Project2
+1. **Purpose**:
+   - To create a utility for generating secure and random passwords.

+2. **Features**:
+   - Generates passwords with user-defined lengths.
+   - Includes a mix of characters: uppercase, lowercase, numbers, and special symbols.
+   - Ensures password randomness for enhanced security.

+3. **Customization Options**:
+   - Allows the user to choose the character set (e.g., exclude symbols or numbers).
+   - Option to set the minimum length for a strong password.

+4. **Implementation**:
+   - Utilizes Python’s `random` or `secrets` module for secure randomization.
+   - Encapsulates logic in functions or classes for modularity.

+5. **Use Cases**:
+   - Personal or organizational password generation.
+   - Suitable for applications requiring password generation features.

+6. **Advantages**:
+   - Enhances security by generating unpredictable passwords.
+   - Saves users time in creating strong passwords manually.

 ## License